jlfaucher/executor/incubator/ooRexxShell/oorexxshell_readme.txt

 - without relative path "rgf_util2.rex" (bsf4oorexx version)

-[Update 2024 May 1] the file extension is ".rex" instead of ".cls".
+[Update 2024 May, 1] the file extension is ".rex" instead of ".cls".
+[Update 2024 June, 10] The locations and names have changed.
 Allow customization by end user:
 Load the optional file ".oorexxshell_customization.rex", from the HOME directory.
 [Update 2024 May 1] This file is loaded first, before any preloaded package.